Coral reef: Sponges

-Sea sponges are an important component of coral reef communities.
+Sea sponges are an essential component of coral reef communities.
 There are 420 species of sponges in coral reefs from Indonesia, 486 species in coral reefs from Indian waters, and 1500 species in the Great Barrier Reef from Australia.

 Sponges occupy an important role as detritivores in coral reef food webs by recycling detritus to higher trophic levels through their sponge loop.
-For example, several sponge species are able to convert dissolved organic matter (DOM) derived from corals and algae into sponge detritus, which serves as food for species incapable of directly consuming DOM.
+For example, several sponge species can convert dissolved organic matter (DOM) derived from corals and algae into sponge detritus, which serves as food for species incapable of directly consuming DOM.

 Sponges with photosynthesizing endosymbionts also produce up to three times more oxygen, as well as more organic matter than they consume.
-Such contributions to their habitats' resources are significant along Australia's Great Barrier Reef but relatively minor in the Caribbeans.
+Such contributions to their habitats' resources are significant along Australia's Great Barrier Reef but relatively minor in the Caribbean.

-Aside from producing nutrition, sponges also provide microhabitats for various invertebrates, as well as some fish species.
+Aside from providing nutrition, sponges also offer microhabitats to various invertebrates and some fish species.

 Fish

 Over 4,000 species of fish inhabit coral reefs.
 The reasons for this diversity remain unclear.
 Hypotheses include the "lottery", in which the first (lucky winner) recruit to a territory is typically able to defend it against latecomers, "competition", in which adults compete for territory, and less-competitive species must be able to survive in poorer habitat, and "predation", in which population size is a function of postsettlement piscivore mortality.
 Healthy reefs can produce up to 35 tons of fish per square kilometre each year, but damaged reefs produce much less.